ansible-community/ara/doc/source/api-configuration.rst

 There is no concept of granularity: users either have access to query everything or they don't.

-Enabling this feature first requires setting up :ref:`users <api-security:user management>`.
+Enabling this feature first requires setting up :ref:`users <api-security:Authentication and user management>`.